-Erica Aiken is a first year History M.A. student from Tazewell, Virginia.
+Erica Aiken is a second year History M.A. student from Tazewell, Virginia.
 She graduated with a B.A. in Social Sciences from Bluefield State College in 2012.
 Her current research interests are childhood and play in Early America.
-Erica hopes to continue her graduate education by seeking a Ph.D. after her time at Virginia Tech.
+Erica hopes to pursue a career in teaching after her time at Virginia Tech.

 Board of Editors

 Andrea Ledesma is a senior from Mclean, Va.
 She is working toward a history degree with in american studies and political science.
 Her research interests include 21st century cultural history, public history, and digital humanities.
 After graduation, she hopes to pursue a career in museum exhibit development.

 Ben Midas is from Chesapeake, Virginia.
 He's a history major with a minor Russian Studies and Russian Language.
 Right now he is beginning research for his senior thesis on ethnic conflict in the Northern Caucasus in Russia.
 He's interested in examining how "ethnic" these conflicts really were and how dependent they were on factors other than differing ethnicity